11 Crazy Winter Traditions You Might Not Know About

 5. Yalda Night

-This is a celebration of the Winter Solstice celebrated in Iran, considered one of the most important celebrations of the year.
-The word Yalda means birth, and the festival is a celebration of the longest, darkest night of the year.
-Ancient Persians believed that evil forces were dominant on this night, and the next day belonged to the Lord of Wisdom, Ahura Mazda.
-Family members gather together and eat, drink, and read poetry all night.
-Watermelon, and pomegranates, which symbolize the cycle of life, are served, along with nuts.
+This is a celebration of the Winter Solstice in Iran, considered one of the most important festivities of the year.
+The term “Yalda” means birth, and the festival signifies the commemoration of the longest and darkest night of the year.
+According to ancient Persian beliefs, this night was dominated by malevolent forces, while the following day belonged to the Lord of Wisdom, Ahura Mazda.

 6. Saturnalia